onlinecity/gatewayapi-docs/docs/rest.rst

    :<json array recipients: Array of recipients, described below:
    :<jsonarr string msisdn: :term:`MSISDN` aka the full mobile phone number of the recipient.
    :>json array ids: If successful you receive a object containing a list of message ids.
+   :>json dictionary usage: If successful containg a dictionary with each country you have sent to, each country show how many messages has ben sent respectively.
-   :status 200: Returns a dict with message IDs on success
+   :status 200: Returns a dict with an array of message IDs and a dictionary with usage information on success
    :status 400: Ie. invalid arguments, details in the JSON body
    :status 401: Ie. invalid API key or signature
    :status 403: Ie. unauthorized ip address